 The FBAR is The Report of Foreign Bank and Financial Account Form.
 The Form 8938 is Reporting of Specified Foreign Assets.
-Both of these forms require U.S. Persons to report Foreign Accounts (accounts that are located abroad) to report their accounts.
+Both of these forms require U.S. Persons to report Foreign Money (Accounts and/or Assets) that are located abroad, to the IRS.

 Each of these forms are different, and each form has different reporting requirements.

 - The FBAR & 8938 Forms are not the same

 - The FBAR & 8938 Forms are not mutually exclusive.

 - You may have to file both forms.

 - If you do not file these forms, the Penalties can be extreme.

 When people first learn that they are required to report their Foreign Bank Account, Retirement Account, Investment Account, or Business Account to the IRS and U.S. Government — the first thing that happens is usually a glass of wine (or two) and a night spent Google Searching (Read: Unnecessary Panic).

 By the end of their midnight search, they have come to the conclusion that if it wasn’t for FATCA (Foreign Account Tax Compliance Act), they would have not reporting requirement – but this is false.